We will use the quanteda package

 id stance explanation

 2013-Obama Pro The text explicitly acknowledges the threat of climate change and emphasizes the need for collective action to address it.
-It highlights the importance of transitioning to sustainable energy sources and leading in technology to preserve the environment for future generations.
+It highlights the importance of transitioning to sustainable energy sources and leading in technology to combat climate change, aligning with a pro-climate action stance.

-2025-Trump Contra The text expresses a stance against climate change initiatives by declaring an end to the Green New Deal and revoking the electric vehicle mandate.
-It emphasizes increased drilling and fossil fuel use, which are contrary to climate change mitigation efforts.
+2025-Trump Contra The text expresses a stance against climate change initiatives by stating the intention to end the Green New Deal and revoke the electric vehicle mandate.
+It emphasizes increasing fossil fuel production and use, which contradicts efforts to combat climate change.

 Adjusting the stance detection task